googleapis/java-pubsub-group-kafka-connector/README.md

    - `PubSubLiteSinkConnector`
      1. [Publish](https://cloud.google.com/pubsub/docs/publish-receive-messages-console#publish_a_message_to_the_topic)
      a message to your Pub/Sub Lite topic.
-     2. Follow the instructions ihe [Kafka quickstart](https://kafka.apache.org/quickstart) to read the message from your Kafka topic.
+     2. Follow the instructions in the [Kafka quickstart](https://kafka.apache.org/quickstart) to read the message from your Kafka topic.

 ### Acquire the connector